Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 \subsection{Stabilization maps and homology operations}

 In this subsection, we define stabilization maps and an FI$\sharp$-module structure on the homology of the configuration spaces of a noncompact manifold.
 Throughout the section $M$ will always denote a connected manifold of dimension $n \geq 2$.
 Manifolds in this paper are assumed to be without boundary, unless otherwise stated.
-We will frequently refer to elements of $M$ as `particles' in an effort to avoid the ambiguity that comes with phrases like ``points in a configuration space."
-For simplicity, we will assume that $M$ is a smooth manifold, although all results are true for general topological manifolds.
-See Remark \ref{topologicalmanifolds} for a discussion of the necessary modifications needed to address non-smoothable manifolds.

-\begin{definition} For smooth manifolds $M$ and $N$ (possibly with boundary), let $\Emb(N,M)$ denote the space of smooth embeddings of $N$ into $M$, topologized with the $C^\infty$ topology. \end{definition}
+\begin{definition} For $M$ and $N$ smooth manifolds possibly with boundary, let $\Emb(N,M)$ denote the space of smooth embeddings topologized with the $C^\infty$ topology. \end{definition}